Knightcrawlerr/s3-lockbox-demo/README.md

 terraform apply
 ```

+## Test the Application

+1. Access the **Load Balancer DNS** from the output in your browser.
+2. Upload a file and retrieve it using the app interface.
+3. Check S3 bucket for uploaded file.

 The PHP code is zipped and copied to EC2 via provisioners.
 Or you can SSH in and run it manually.